The-Marcy-Lab-School/se-unit-4/lesson-5-inheritance/practice/README.md

       rect.isRegular;    // false
       ```

-7. Create a `Square` constructo.
+7. Create a `Square` class.
 It should inherit from `Rectangle` (because a square is just a special type of rectangle, right?! 🤓). `Square`s are initialized with only one argument - a side length.
-In addition to all methods and properties of `Polygon`s **and** `Rectangles`, instances of the `Square` constructor should have the following methods available to it:
+In addition to all methods and properties of `Polygon`s **and** `Rectangles`, instances of the `Square` class should have the following methods available to it:
       * `getArea`
       * `getPerimeter`
       * `areaOfInscribedCircle`, which returns the area of a circle inscribed within the square (blast from the past, I know... 🙀).